bgoonz/BGOONZ_BLOG_2.0/src/pages/index.md

       - title: Jamstack
         title_url: lorem-ipsum
         image_alt: lorem-ipsum
-        content: >+
+        content: >
           ## Why Jamstack

-          **The Jamstack architecture has many benefits, whether you’re building a large e-commerce site, SaaS application or personal blog.**

-          Jamstack is the new standard architecture for the web.
+          *Jamstack is the new standard architecture for the web.
 Using Git workflows and modern build tools, pre-rendered content is served to a CDN and made dynamic through APIs and serverless functions.
-          Technologies in the stack include JavaScript frameworks, Static Site Generators, Headless CMSs, and CDNs.
+          Technologies in the stack include JavaScript frameworks, Static Site Generators, Headless CMSs, and CDNs.*
         actions: []
         type: grid_item
         image: images/jamstack.png